nkrusch/SpaceLaunchOne/SpaceLaunchOne/README.md

 [Google Maps](https://developers.google.com/maps/documentation/android-sdk/start) |
 [OneSignal](https://documentation.onesignal.com/docs/android-sdk-setup)

-If you go through the setup steps, you will use these API keys in step #5.
+If you complete these setup steps, you will use the API keys in step #5.

-**5. Create a file called `secret.properites` and add following properties to it:**
+**5. Create a file called `secret.properties` and add following properties to it:**

 ```
 # Keystore